 How to Calculate the Dividend Growth Rate

-The simplest way to calculate the dividend growth rate is to find the growth rates for the distributed dividends.
+The simplest way to calculate the DGR is to find the growth rates for the distributed dividends.

-Let’s say that ABC Corp. paid its shareholders dividends of $1.20 in year 1 and $1.70 in year 2.
-To determine the dividend’s growth rate from year 1 to year 2, we will use the following formula:
+Let’s say that ABC Corp. paid its shareholders dividends of $1.20 in year one and $1.70 in year two.
+To determine the dividend’s growth rate from year one to year two, we will use the following formula:

 However, in some cases, such as in determining the dividend growth rate in the dividend discount model, we need to come up with the forward-looking growth rate.

 Prior to studying the approaches, let’s consider the following example.
-Below is ABC Corp.’s schedule of paid dividends with the calculated annual dividend growth rates:
+Below is ABC Corp.’s schedule of paid dividends with the calculated annual DGR:

 There are three main approaches to calculate the forward-looking growth rate:

 a.
 Using the historical DGR, we can calculate the arithmetic average of the rates: